JordanDanielWest/Zero-Day-Ransomware-PwnCrypt-Outbreak/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-I ran a query in DeviceFileEvents that revealed a file named `pwncrypt.ps1` created at `2025-04-17T20:14:28.4324263Z` confirming that the Pwncrypt Ransomware has been run and infected our corporate network.
+I ran a query in DeviceFileEvents that revealed a file named `pwncrypt.ps1` created at `2025-04-17T20:14:28.4324263Z` confirming that the Pwncrypt Ransomware has infected our corporate network.

 Folder Path: `C:\ProgramData\pwncrypt.ps1`